jerebear48/OSYS3030-Documentation/Hardening/README.md

 # Post-Installation and Server Hardening

 ##  Overview
-This lab focuses on the critical steps performed **immediately after installing Ubuntu Server 22.04 LTS** on a Proxmox virtual machine.
+This section focuses on the critical steps performed **immediately after installing Ubuntu Server 22.04 LTS** on a Proxmox virtual machine.
 The goal is to secure remote access, lock down user permissions, keep software updated, and implement a basic firewall.
 These actions form the foundation of good configuration management and server hygiene.